Diptonil/devops-engineering/Linux/os-theory.md

         - Here, processes communicate with each other by means of message passing.
         - If two processes are communicating (say A and B), the common channel is the kernel.
 For example, A writes to the disk a bit of info.
 It has to tell it to the kernel so that B can make a succesful read of that from the disk (by retrieving that info from kernel itself).
         - There are several techniques of message passing.
 We have **direct communication** in which messages are directly sent at once rather than any intermediate queues or buffers. **Indirect communcation** uses a mailbox facility for storing the stream of messages.
 We can also add an aditional mode of **synchronization** in which ther messages that would pass through and won't are evaluated for decisions and are synced.
 We can also use **buffered communication** with an intermediary buffer.
+- It is worth knowing that there are many other types of system calls.
+We can also have networking sockets as a mode in which two process may interact.

 ## Mutex